moudsen/mailGraph/README.md

 # Installation pre-requisites
 The suggested installation path of this script is on the same host where Zabbix lives but outside the actual Zabbix directory, although it is possible to run the script entirely somewhere else (the code is webhook based, picking up information from Zabbix is via the front-end login and API).

+I've tested my code with Zabbix 5.0.5 (LTS).
+Not sure if it can/will run in any versions under 5.

 # I'm assuming
-- you are familiar with "composer"
+- You are familiar with "composer"
-- you know how to configure a webserver/virtual host
+- You know how to configure and secure a webserver/virtual host
-- that you have CURL and PHP installed
+- That you have CURL and PHP installed

 # Prepare the installation
+- Download or clone this repository
 - Pick a directory within a (virtual) host of your webserver
 - Create the directories "config", "images", "log", "templates" and "tmp" inside this directory
-- Copy .htaccess to the main directory _(if not using Apache make sure your webserver denies access to /config!)_
+- Copy .htaccess to the main directory _(if not using Apache make sure your webserver denies http access to /config!)_
 - Copy mailGraph.php to the main directory
 - Install SwiftMailer: `composer require swiftmailer/swiftmailer`
 - Install TWIG: `composer require twig/twig`
 - Copy config/config.php to your /config directory
-- Copy config/config.json.template to your /config/ directory and rename to "config.json"
+- Copy config/config.json.template to your /config/ directory and rename to "config.json" (we will configure in the next step)
 - Copy templates/html.template and templates/plain.template to your templates directory
-- Copy mailGraph.xml to a location where you can upload the Media Type to Zabbix
+- Copy mailGraph.xml to a location where you can upload the Media Type to Zabbix (we will load into / configure in Zabbix in the next steps)

 # Configuration
 - Goto your /config directory